-A reasonable fee to cover admin costs may be charged to the parent/carer.

-Our manager may seek legal advice before sharing a file.

-Our manager goes through the file to ensure that all documents have been filed correctly, that entries are in date order and that there are no missing pages.
-They note any information, entry or correspondence or other document which mentions a third party.
-We write to each of those individuals explaining that the subject has requested sight of the file, which contains a reference to them, stating what this is.
+- a reasonable fee to cover admin costs may be charged to the parent/carer; - our managers may seek legal advice before sharing a file; - our managers goes through the file to ensure that all documents have been filed correctly, that entries are in date order and that there are no missing pages.
+They note any information, entry or correspondence or other document which mentions a third party; - we write to each of those individuals explaining that the subject has requested sight of the file, which contains a reference to them, stating what this is.